Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 ### Step 1: [libirecovery](https://github.com/libimobiledevice/libirecovery)
-To get libirecovery we can simply let brew install it so we don't have to compile it manually:
+To get libirecovery we can simply let Brew install it so we don't have to compile it manually:
 ```
 brew install libimobiledevice libirecovery
 ```